-– Richard Jerram, Chief Economist, Bank of Singapore; Member of OCBC Wealth Panel
+– Richard Jerram, Chief Economist, Bank of Singapore

-- More fundamentally there are signs of improving growth heading towards 2017 in major EM such as Argentina, Brazil, Indonesia, Mexico and Russia.
+- Adjustments in Emerging Markets (EM) in the last few years in reaction to slower Chinese demand, lower commodity prices and the taper tantrum have improved growth prospects especially in countries like Argentina, Brazil, Indonesia, Mexico and Russia.
 This should help resilience if the U.S. implements two or three rate hikes in 2017, as we expect.

 Any opinions or views of third parties expressed in this material are those of the third parties identified, and not those of OCBC Bank.
 The information provided herein is intended for general circulation and/or discussion purposes only.
 It does not take into account the specific investment objectives, financial situation or particular needs of any particular person.
 Before you make any investment decision, please seek advice from your OCBC Relationship Manager regarding the suitability of any investment product taking into account your specific investment objectives, financial situation or particular needs.
 In the event that you choose not to seek advice from your OCBC Relationship Manager, you should carefully consider whether the product is suitable for you.
 This does not constitute an offer or solicitation to buy or sell or subscribe for any security or financial instrument or to enter into any transaction or to participate in any particular trading or investment strategy.